nine-thirty-five/fliki-api/README.md

 ### Generate status

-> Note: Must be used only during development.
-In production, you must utilize webhook to receive completion callback.
+> Note: Generate status endpoint must be used only during development.
+In production, you must implement webhook to receive generate completion callback.

 Check status for generate requests and download generated file
 ```bash